jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 ## Generic Lifetimes in Functions

-Now for a confusing example that doesn't compile.
+Now for an example that doesn't compile, for what might not at first be obvious reasons.
 We're going to pass two string slices to a `longest()` function, and it will return back whichever is longer:

 ```rust
 fn main() {